Alexandra Kropotkin: Personal life

 Kropotkin, known as Sasha, promoted her father's legacy but was not an anarchist herself, a subject of disappointment for his followers.
 She spoke publicly about his memory at the Libertarian Book Club and maintained connection with his social group.
-At the time of her 1927 arrival in New York, Kropotkin favored the Soviet system and opposed both its communist government and any potential restoration of the czarist order.
+At the time of her 1927 arrival in New York, Kropotkin favored the soviet system and opposed both the Communist government of the Soviet Union and any potential restoration of the czarist order.
 In the 1964 United States presidential election, Kropotkin supported the conservative Barry Goldwater.

 While living in London, Kropotkin had a relationship and brief affair with author W. Somerset Maugham.
 Several of Maugham's characters are based on her.
 The two later reunited in Russia when Maugham was on an espionage mission and Kropotkin volunteered as his translator.
 She introduced Maugham to Alexander Kerensky, attended their weekly dinners, and sometimes hosted at her apartment.

 Kropotkin married Boris Lebedev, a young Social Revolutionary Party member, in 1910.
 They divorced in 1920.
 While in Russia, Kropotkin met the newspaper journalist Lorimer Hammond, whom she married in August 1927.
 Her only child, an ambulance nurse, died in London in 1944.
 Kropotkin died in New York on July 4, 1966.